mscbuild/e-learning-free-courses/README.md

 - ## IT and Technology:
 Platforms like Simplilearn and atingi offer free courses in IT and technology, some with certificates.
 - ## Business and Management:
-eLearning College, edX, and Alison offer free courses in business and management, with certificate options.
+eLearning College, edX, and Alison offer free courses in business and management, with <!--
+keywords: n8n workflows, n8n automation, n8n examples, n8n templates, no-code automation, telegram bot workflows, openai n8n, webhook automation
+--> options.
 - ## Data Science:
 Great Learning offers free AI courses, including those on deep learning, with certificates.
 - ## Soft Skills: